 Estimated daily caloric needs for dogs from the Association for Pet Obesity Prevention (APOP) website are as follows: a 10-pound dog requires 300 calories, a 20-pound dog requires 500 calories and a 50-pound dog requires 1,200 calories.
 Since caloric needs vary based on a dog’s size, activity level and other factors, speak with your vet about your dog’s daily caloric requirements.

-…and calorie content in common pet treats.
+Also from the Association for Pet Obesity Prevention, calorie content of common dry and canned dog food and calorie content in common pet treats.
 While a small Milk-Bone dog biscuit has just 20 calories, a large biscuit has 115 calories, and a large Purina BusyBone dental chew, a whopping 600 calories!

 Choose treats carefully and reduce the quantity of treats you feed your dog as needed.